 Thank you to the ladies who walked before us.

 ‘Thank you to the ladies who had walked before us and shared their skills.
-The ladies who walk with us now, and the generations of young ladies with clenched fists who will walk with us, and when we leave, they will carry on the walk and share these skills with their children.‘
+The ladies who walk with us now and the generations of young ladies with clenched fists will walk with us.
+And when we leave, they will carry on the walk and share these skills with their children.‘

-Can you knit, crochet or donate items of clothing for children and their families who are vulnerable?
+Can you knit, crochet, or donate clothing items for children and vulnerable families?

 Together, we can all make a difference in the lives of families and children in our community.